Deeksha-bme/BioGraphBench/README.md

 Training and validation labels are publicly available.
 Test labels are hidden and used only during automated evaluation.

+## 🧮 Graph Specification

+Let:

+- **A ∈ ℝ^(N×N)** denote the adjacency matrix representing patient similarity.
+- **X ∈ ℝ^(N×F)** denote the node feature matrix containing biomedical features.

+Where:
+- N = number of patients (nodes)
+- F = number of biomedical features per patient

+The graph may be sparse.
+Self-loops may be included during model training depending on the GNN architecture.

 ### Dataset Structure

 ```text